 Truth and Integrity in Government Finance

-The project will analyze the budget practices of all 50 states, providing a firm basis for grading their budgeting performance and financial reporting in areas including clarity and integrity.
-The Alliance is collecting and analyzing data for this project in partnership with university partners and Municipal Market Analytics Inc., a leading independent financial consulting firm based in Concord, Massachusetts.
+The initiative analyzes the budget practices of all 50 states annually, providing a firm basis for grading their budgeting performance and financial reporting in areas including clarity and integrity.
+The study is being conducted in partnership with a research team of more than fifty faculty and students from elevent universities.

 Among the Alliance’s recommendations are improved budget transparency, including whether and how one-time sources are used to plug general fund deficits; better revenue forecasting and rainy day fund procedures; and disclosure of borrowing to cover budget gaps.
 As part of the project, the Alliance in 2015 released a working paper, Beyond the Basics: Best Practices in State Budget Transparency, and cosponsored two conferences on state and local fiscal transparency and stress with the Federal Reserve Banks of New York and Chicago.